Futures mixed as U.S.-listed Chinese firms drop on regulation worries

-Didi Global Inc (DIDI.N) shares slumped as much as 25% in premarket trading after Chinese regulators ordered over the weekend the company's app be taken down days after its $4.4 billion listing on the New York Stock Exchange. read more
+Didi Global Inc shares slumped as much as 25% in premarket trading after Chinese regulators ordered over the weekend the company’s app be taken down days after its $4.4 billion listing on the New York Stock Exchange.

 Wall Street is sensitive to any hints of a hawkish shift in the Fed’s tone, as market participants have moved between “value” and “growth” stocks in the past few sessions on fears that a potentially stronger-than-expected economic recovery could force the central bank to cut back its support.

-The benchmark S&P 500 index (.SPX) notched record closing highs seven straight days on Friday, its longest streak of consecutive record closes since June 1997, helped by tech-heavyweights Microsoft Corp (MSFT.O), Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOGL.O).
+The benchmark S&P 500 index notched record closing highs seven straight days on Friday, its longest streak of consecutive record closes since June 1997, helped by tech-heavyweights Microsoft Corp, Apple Inc, Amazon.com Inc and Alphabet Inc.

-Oil prices hit multi-year highs after talks between OPEC+ producers collapsed, with major energy companies including Occidental Petroleum Co (OXY.N), Chevron Corp (CVX.N) and APA Corp (APA.O) rising between 0.8% and 2.3%.
+Oil prices hit multi-year highs after talks between OPEC+ producers collapsed, with major energy companies including Occidental Petroleum Co, Chevron Corp and APA Corp rising between 0.8% and 2.3%.
+[O/R]

 Attention will also be on ISM non-manufacturing PMI data for June, which is expected to ease after hitting a record high of 64 in May.
 The report is due at 10 a.m.
 ET.